 Stimulators and devices are available to treat MDD.
 To name a few: Transcranial magnetic stimulation (TMS), transcranial direct current stimulation (tDCS), the Fisher Wallace Stimulator, and light lamps/boxes.

 In treatment resistant MDD cases, the following may be alternatives: repetitive transcranial magnetic stimulation (rTMS), ketamine infusions, electroconvulsive therapy (ECT), deep brain stimulation (DBS), vagus nerve stimulation (VNS), and psilocybin (with few exceptions, illegal).

 As with any other mood or anxiety disorder, healthy lifestyle habits, quality sleep, exercise, and a healthy diet are ongoing necessities.
 Carefully selected supplements may also be helpful.

 Note: Not all of the interventions mentioned are FDA-approved for the treatment of MDD.

 I seriously doubt that having major depressive disorder would be anyone’s choice.
 But it happens – a lot.
 And for those whose door it knocks upon, diagnosis, professional treatment, education, support, and continuing management are the only way to go.

 Perhaps you’re already being treated.
-If you aren’t, and this piece has hit home, get yourself some help.
+If you aren’t, and this piece hits home, get yourself some help.

 You deserve it.

-Hundreds of Chipur articles are here to educate and help.
+Hundreds of Chipur mood and anxiety info and inspiration articles await.
 Peruse the titles.